apache/hudi/website/docs/quick-start-guide.md

                    name = h0.name,
                    price = s0.price + h0.price
 ```
-This can work well for Cow-On-Write table,  for Merge-ON-READ table this will be supported in the future.
+This works well for Cow-On-Write table, but not yet supported for Merge-On-Read table.

 ### Update
 **Syntax**